 Adidas’ new brand center on Fifth Avenue, its largest in the world, is like an American football stadium: the emporium features locker rooms (not dressing rooms), a “track and turf” area where customers can test products and even bleachers for spectators to take in impromptu games.
 There’s a concierge, fitness consultant and same-day hotel delivery for out-of-town guests.
 Did we mention the kiosk stations for customizing jerseys, shoes and NYC-themed products exclusive to this location?

-Fun offerings: Celebrity collaborations from Pharrell Williams, Stella McCartney and Rita Ora; Alexander Wang’s line will drop sometime in January.
+Fun offerings: Celebrity collaborations from Pharrell Williams, Stella McCartney and Alexander Wang; a lot of original Stan Smith and Superstar products.

 126 Fifth Ave., Flatiron District, Manhattan, 212-929-0512

 As the Gap’s answer to athleisure—workout gear you can wear while working out and elsewhere—this brand is known for its colorful leggings made for yoga and studio workouts.
 Their high-rise fit is popular due to its three-layer mesh waistband, mean to flatten midsections (minimizing muffin tops).
 The stretchy fabric allows for ease of movement.

 Fun offerings: The Flatiron location offers yoga, Zumba and body sculpting classes.